devashree-shukla/SwiftMacro/README.md

 `@attached(memberAttribute)
 `

-6. Adds new declarations inside the type/extension it’s applied to `@attached(member)
+6. Adds new declarations inside the type/extension it’s applied to - adds a custom init() inside a struct `@attached(member)
 `